tukue/azure-platform-gitops/docs/enterprise-private-pki.md

     PE --> DNS[privatelink.cloudhsm.azure.net]
 ```

 The offline root CA is deliberately not provisioned by this repository.
-Its key ceremony, custody, backup media, access policy, and physical/offline controls are organization-specific security responsibilities.
+Its key custody, backup media, access policy, and physical/offline controls are organization-specific security responsibilities.
 Terraform creates only the Azure Cloud HSM foundation required by the online issuing CA.

 ## Implemented Azure foundation